2026 Election Tracker

 2022

 Chris Pappas's seat is the structural story of the New Hampshire House race in 2026.
-NH-1 is OPEN — Pappas's seat, which he is vacating to run for Senate.
+NH-1 is OPEN, Pappas's seat, which he is vacating to run for Senate.
 The Democratic primary for NH-1 includes Maura Sullivan (the former DoD official also running for Senate, hedging her bets in two races) and other candidates.
-The general election will be competitive — NH-1 is the more conservative of the two districts and includes Manchester and the seacoast.
+The general election will be competitive, NH-1 is the more conservative of the two districts and includes Manchester and the seacoast.

 NH-2 (Maggie Goodlander, elected 2024 to replace Annie Kuster) is running for re-election.
 Goodlander, a former DOJ antitrust attorney and former Jake Sullivan adviser, won 2024 by 4 points in what was historically a more Democratic-leaning district.
 Republicans are targeting NH-2 as a pickup opportunity.
+No mid-decade redistricting in New Hampshire.
+Primary September 8, 2026.
+See all election odds for house seats here.

 U.S. House delegation composition — New Hampshire